-F&N prepares its financial statements in accordance with the Singapore Financial Reporting Standards ("SFRS") prescribed by the Accounting Standards Council.
+F&N prepares its financial statements in accordance with the Singapore Financial Reporting Standards (International) ("SFRS (I)") prescribed by the Accounting Standards Council.
 The Board is responsible for presenting a balanced and understandable assessment of the Group's performance, position and prospects and the Board provides shareholders with quarterly and annual financial reports.
-The Board releases its quarterly and full-year financial results through announcements to the SGX-ST and, where appropriate, press releases and presentation packs.
-In communicating and disseminating its results, the Board aims to present a balanced and clear assessment of the Company's performance, position and prospects.
+The Board releases its quarterly and full-year financial results through announcements, press releases and presentation packs to the SGX-ST. In communicating and disseminating its results, the Board aims to present a balanced and clear assessment of the Company's performance, position and prospects.